amanusk/s-tui/README.md

 ### Adding threshold scripts

 s-tui gives you the ability to run arbitrary shell scripts when a certain threshold is surpassed, like your CPU temperature.
-You can define this custom behaviour by adding a shell file to the directory `~/.config/s-tui/hooks.d` with one of the following names, depending on what threshold you're interesting in reacting to:
+You can define this custom behaviour by adding a shell file to the directory `~/.config/s-tui/hooks.d` with one of the following names, depending on what threshold you're interested in reacting to:

 - `tempsource.sh`: triggered when the CPU temperature threshold is exceeded